 The esthetician practical exam requires professionals to bring their own equipment.
 The practical exam will typically look at a range of areas of the profession including (but not limited to):

 - Hygienic set up

 - Makeup application

 Application for licensure

-In the state of Texas, cosmetologists and esthetician license renewals require professionals to undertake a minimum of 4 hours of further education during this licensing period.
+In Texas, cosmetologists and esthetician license renewals require professionals to complete a minimum of 4 hours of further education during this licensing period.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.